 Introduction - alternatives to AdWords

-There comes a time in every high-caliber affiliate marketer’s life when AdWords simply do not trigger growth anymore.
-That point in time, that ‘glass ceiling’, can happen for a number of various reasons.
+There comes a time in every high-caliber affiliate marketer’s life when AdWords simply does not trigger growth anymore.
+That point in time, that ‘glass ceiling’, can happen for a number of reasons.
 Sometimes, increasing your budget no longer helps you scale.
 At other times, finding new and relevant target audiences becomes more difficult.
 Once you get to these roadblocks, it is only logical to start considering alternative solutions, and that’s what we will be discussing here.

 Below you will find details on four AdWords alternatives you should definitely consider.
 Advertising networks, Facebook, Bing, and LinkedIn are awesome solutions, each with their own advantages and disadvantages.
 We will break down each, see what they have to offer, weigh in on pros and cons and, hopefully – help you find the best alternative for your business.

 The first and (dare I say) logical solution

 As a business that connects advertisers to web sites that host ads, networks have the potential to reach hundreds of millions of people on a daily basis.
 Ad networks work with different ad sizes and formats, allowing affiliates to play around their strengths and showcase their creativity.